Emmanuel Dongala: Literary works

 Dongala's work is featured in the Penguin Book of Modern African Poetry, and he has been the recipient of a Guggenheim Fellowship.
 There is a film based on his book Johnny Mad Dog, a 2008 French-Liberian film directed by Jean-Stéphane Sauvaire and starring Christopher Minie, Daisy Victoria Vandy, Dagbeh Tweh, Barry Chernoh, Mohammed Sesay and Joseph Duo.
-He was winner of the 2004 Cezam Prix Littéraire Inter CE for Johnny chien méchant.
+Dongala was winner of the 2004 Cezam Prix Littéraire Inter CE for Johnny chien méchant.

 Awards and recognition

 Dongala won the Grand Prix Littéraire de l'Afrique Noire in 1988 for Le Feu des origines.
 This work also won him le Prix Charles Oulmont from the Fondation de France (1988).

-For Les Petites Garçons naissent aussi des étoiles, Dongala received le Prix RFI-Témoin du Monde in 1998.
+For Les Petits Garçons naissent aussi des étoiles, Dongala received le Prix RFI-Témoin du Monde in 1998.

 He became the laureate of the Fonlon-Nichols de l'excellence littéraire from the African Literature Association in 2003 for his "literary creativity" and "his contribution to the fight for the rights of man, particularly for the freedom of expression."

-Though he was not widely known at the time, Dongala's name appeared in press in Paris after Jean-Stéphane Sauvaire's film Johnny Mad Dog was released in 2008.
+Though he was not widely known at the time, Dongala's name appeared in the press in Paris after Jean-Stéphane Sauvaire's film Johnny Mad Dog was released in 2008.

-His work, Photo de groupe au bord du fleuve won him both the Le Prix Virilo in 2010, Le Prix Ahmadou Kourouma in 2011, and Le Prix Mokanda in 2013.
+His work Photo de groupe au bord du fleuve won him both the Le Prix Virilo in 2010, Le Prix Ahmadou Kourouma in 2011, and Le Prix Mokanda in 2013.